stackbit/jamstackthemes/content/theme/next-basic-blog.md

   - Tailwind
 archetype:
   - Blog
+description: >-
-description: A JAMstack Theme of Basic Blog Site with dark/light theme toggle support built using Nextjs, Tailwindcss and Markdown.
+  A JAMstack Theme of Basic Blog Site with dark/light theme toggle support built using Nextjs, Tailwindcss and Markdown.
+stale: false
 ---

 # A simple starter kit for Blog with Nextjs, Tailwindcss, Markdown Files